bvgastel/xmas/src/xmd/xmd/findings.md

    10   g   2015-04-01  2015-04-02  New aborts, only in certain connected   bug     medium  Delete during qml: solved by removing channel only once!
                                     conditions.
    11   g   2015-04-02  2015-04-02  Save json does not save the position    bug     high    Solved: added to ::Export(allcomponents)
-99999
+   19   g   2015-04-03  2015-04-03  When a file just read: already '*'      bug     medium  Annoys the hell out of me / solved
+                                    Expected: not '*' until modified 99999